Tornado outbreak and floods of May 23–26, 2015

 Preceded by more than a week of heavy rain, a slow-moving storm system dropped tremendous precipitation across much of Texas and Oklahoma during the nights of May 24–26, 2015, triggering record-breaking floods.
 Additionally, many areas reported tornado activity and lightning.
 Particularly hard hit were areas along the Blanco River in Hays County, Texas, where entire blocks of homes were leveled.
 On the morning of May 26, the National Weather Service issued a flash flood emergency for southwest Harris County (which includes the city of Houston) and northeast Fort Bend County.
 The system also produced deadly tornadoes in parts of Mexico, Texas, and Oklahoma.
 This flood significantly contributed to the wettest month ever for Texas and Oklahoma.

 Meteorological synopsis

 Mammatus clouds formed over Bull Creek park after wave of Memorial Day storms in Austin, May 25, 2015.

 According to Bob Henson from Wunderground, inflow of low-level moisture from the Gulf of Mexico and the combination of very slow moving large-scale storm systems set the stage for the floods.
 He added,"Upper-level winds were largely aligned with the low-level frontal zone, an ideal setup for “thunderstorm training” (successive downpours over the same area).
 In addition, rains were concentrated by several mesoscale convective vortices, small-scale centers of low-pressure that developed along the frontal bands, in some cases resembling mini-tropical cyclones."
 The stationary trough during May is linked to both the El Niño and amplified midlatitude short-wave train.

+The system also produced numerous tornadoes across the Great Plains on May 23 and 24.
+Most of these tornadoes were weak, though EF2 tornadoes caused considerable damage near New Boston, Illinois, and Ensign, Kansas.
+In Texas, EF1 tornadoes impacted mainly residential areas of Dallas, Houston, and Corpus Christi as well.
+In the early morning hours of May 25, a destructive tornado struck the Mexican border city of Ciudad Acuña, Coahuila; it was the first twister to strike the city in its history.
+Numerous cars and buses were thrown and mangled, and 750 properties were damaged or completely destroyed.
+Several masonry construction homes along the path were completely leveled.
+14 fatalities occurred as a result, and an additional 229 residents were injured.
+The tornado was officially rated F3, though some sources list it as an F4.
+Additional tornadoes, a few of which were strong, touched down in Texas later throughout the day.
+This included an EF2 that killed one person near Cameron, Texas.
+Another EF2 tornado struck Henderson, causing considerable damage in town.
+In Oklahoma, an EF2 tornado caused heavy damage near the towns of Wister and Panama, while an EF3 tornado killed one person near Blue.
+Overall, the outbreak produced 75 tornadoes and killed 16 people, making it the deadliest North American tornado outbreak of 2015.
+This is the largest tornado outbreak in Central Texas history.